 Shaking Things Up

 I’m quite partial of deciding what to read next this way: deliberately choosing something completely different to your last read.
 If I’ve just finished something intensely literary, like Mrs Dalloway, I’m going to turn to something more fun, like The Manic Pixie Dream Boy Improvement Project.
 If I’ve just sped through a great memoir, like Me Talk Pretty One Day, I’ll choose something next that I can take my time with, like Crime And Punishment.
-Choosing what to read next this way ensures you’ll never get bored, and never end up in a re-reading rut.
+Choosing what to read next this way ensures you’ll never get bored, and you’ll never end up in a re-reading rut.

 Okay, this is pretty much the complete opposite to the last suggestion, so pick whichever works best for you.
 A book flight involves reading a whole lot of books in a row on a similar topic or theme.
 So if you were, say, really “feeling” true crime at the moment, you might read The Arsonist, I’ll Be Gone In The Dark, In Cold Blood, and Stay Sexy & Don’t Get Murdered back-to-back.
 This method is probably best suited to the obsessive reader, the ones who love to grab on to an idea and not let it go until they’ve shaken it to death.